4.1.1 Effects of Moral Influence

 “The multitude” in this sense may mean a particular community or a wider society.
 The language used by de Tocqueville indicates that, far from being weak, moral pressure can be so strong that it can be oppressive.

-The Moral Dimension of power sets the patterns of interpersonal behaviour which support peaceful coexistence on a day-to-day basis.
-The Legal Dimension can be used to strengthen the enforcement of some moral codes, but the law cannot be present in every social interaction – so the Moral Dimension has a more comprehensive reach in determining how people behave.
+Moral influence sets the patterns of interpersonal behaviour which support peaceful coexistence on a day-to-day basis.
+Legal powers can enforce some moral codes, but the law cannot be present in every social interaction – so moral influence has more impact in practice on how people behave.

-In common with the other dimensions of power, the Moral Dimension is facing change.
+In common with the other dimensions of power, moral influence is facing change.
 Increased migration is changing the cultural mix of many societies.
 Most modern societies include people with different beliefs: religious communities and those who do not have a religion.
 Any modern governance structure must take account of these differences but, for peaceful coexistence, it is only necessary to reach agreement on how people should behave – whilst allowing them freedom of belief.

 [1] Amitai Etzioni’s article, Strength in numbers, was published in the RSA Journal, Autumn 2009, (pp. 24-27).
-It has been taken off the Internet.
+It has been taken off the Internet, but a copy is stored in the British Library.
+It is a succinct description of communitarianism, which is the philosophy that he was promoting.
+Other material on the subject is available online.